1-Me-Abhi/1Hotel-Booking-react-js/README.md

 ### Technical Implementation
 - Separate React component tree for admin interface
 - Custom hooks for admin-specific functionality
-- Enhanced security rules on Firebase
+- Enhanced security rules on MongoDB
 - Admin-specific API endpoints with additional validation

 To access the admin dashboard, navigate to `/admin` after logging in with an administrator account.
-First-time setup requires configuring admin roles through Firebase Authentication custom claims.
+First-time setup requires configuring admin roles through the database.

 ## 🔮 Future Enhancements